hallpaz/MLforNewMedia/docs/deepimplicits.md

 $$||\nabla f|| = 1||$$

-Function reconstruction from it's derivative ... make a neural network
+Function reconstruction from it's derivative ...
+Introducing the derivative of a surface as a type fo data to the implicit surface representation and reconstruction problem is an

+make a neural network solve a differential equation.
 - reconstruct from it's derivative
 - an interesting point to note is that this approach (SIREN) is an improvement to deep learning solutions in general - another useful activation function